-A recent review of the Commissioner's mileage rate, confirms the rate will remain at 77 cents per kilometre for both petrol and diesel fuel vehicles for the 2014 income year.
-The weighted average rate of 76.45478 cents per kilometre is calculated for the 2014 income year, compared to a weighted average of 76.32516 for the 2013 income year.
-The 2014 income year for business taxpayers with a standard 31 March balance date, generally runs from 1 April 2013 to 31 March 2014.
+A recent review of the Commissioner’s mileage rate, results in a reduction to the rate to 74 cents per kilometre for both petrol and diesel fuel vehicles for the 2015 income year.
+The weighted average rate of 73.9710839 cents per kilometre is calculated for the 2015 income year, compared to a weighted average of 76.45478 for the 2014 income year.
+The reduction is largely due to a lower average fuel costs during the 2015 income year (petrol $2.07 and diesel $1.38) compared to the 2014 income year (petrol $2.16 and diesel $1.51) and to some extent more efficient motor vehicles.
+The 2015 income year for business taxpayers with a standard 31 March balance date, runs from 1 April 2014 to 31 March 2015.

 The Commissioner is required by statute to set a mileage rate for persons whose business travel is 5,000 or less in an income year.
 The mileage rate is set retrospectively for persons required to file a return for business income, so that the rate reflects the average motor vehicle operating costs for an income year.
 Those persons who meet the criteria have a choice of using the Commissioner's mileage rate or use actual costs if they consider that the Commissioner's mileage rate does not reflect their true costs.
 Taxpayers that choose to use actual costs are required to keep records to support any expenditure claimed.